Mystic-Slice/mystic-slice.github.io/content/projects/artwave.md

 ## Code
 The hackathon project page is: [ArtWave](https://devpost.com/software/artwave).

-The code for the entire application can be found at:
+The code for the entire application can be found in these repositories:
 - [Frontend](https://github.com/Mystic-Slice/artwave-frontend)
 - [Backend](https://github.com/Mystic-Slice/artwave-backend)